 - 1 tsp sugar or 2 tsp crushed jaggery

 - a few chopped coriander leaves for garnishing (optional)

 - rock salt/sendha namak or common salt if not making during fasting

-- peel and chop the pumpkin.
+- wash the pumpkin. peel and chop the pumpkin.

 - in a pressure cooker or pan heat oil.

 - add the fenugreek seeds and cumin seeds and fry for a minute on a low flame.

 - now add the red chilies and fry for some 15 seconds.

 - add the chopped pumpkin and all the dry spice powders except garam masala and dry mango powder.